 To reset the default styles for every new document, click on the styles button, click on options, and then click on reset styles.
 Alternatively, go to Format, go to Paragraph Styles, click on Options, and click on reset styles.

-Resetting cells in Google Sheets can be straightforward, but Sourcetable makes answering these questions easy and more efficient.
+Resetting cells in Google Sheets can be tedious and time-consuming, but Sourcetable offers a simpler solution.